eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 <p>Estimated time needed for more details: <span id="first-time-estimate"></span></p>

-Below you can unselect users in order to reduce time needed to get more details.
+Below you can unselect accounts in order to reduce time needed to get more details.
 You will see the new time estimate below the table.

 <div class="container" class="md-screen-width">
   <table id="first-table" class="table table-bordered">